 Making money by picking up acting gigs that are steady or random will require you to pay a portion of your earnings to the IRS.
 Knowing how to go about filing your taxes, and which items are considered deductibles in your industry, is an important part of possibly saving money.
 Fortunately, you can get assistance with this by utilizing an experienced CPA’s services.
-At Fusion CPA we have the expertise to handle this and will even provide you with an actor tax deductions worksheet to help in ensuring you pay the correct amount while working with you to help you save as much as possible by answering questions like, “What can actors deduct on taxes?”
+At Fusion CPA we have the expertise to handle this and will even provide you with an actor tax deductions worksheet to help ensure you pay the correct amount while working with you to help you save as much as possible by answering questions like, “What can actors deduct on taxes?”

 What Can Actors Write Off for Taxes?